Azure/AML-Kubernetes/docs/deploy-ml-extension-on-AKS-without-arc.md

-## Deploy AzureML extension to AKS cluster without Arc connected (private preview)
+## Deploy AzureML extension to AKS cluster without connecting via Azure Arc (private preview)

 For Azure Kubernetes Service (AKS), now you can deploy AzureML extension to the cluster directly, and don't need to connect it to Azure Arc beforehand.